 Supplier Code of Conduct

-The Orkla Group strives to conduct business in a responsible manner, based on the duty to respect human rights, labour rights, protect health, safety and the environment, prevent corruption and in general, apply sound business practices.* In order to make Orkla’s position clear to our suppliers**, we have set up this Code of Conduct (hereinafter referred to as “CoC”).
-This CoC is based on the Universal Declaration of Human Rights, the ETI Base code, and UN Global Compact’s 10 principles for sustainable development, to which Orkla is committed.
+To make Orkla’s position clear to our suppliers2, we have set up this Code of Conduct (hereinafter referred to as “CoC”).
+This CoC is based on the Universal Declaration of Human Rights, the ETI Base code, UN Global Compact’s 10 principles for sustainable development, the UN Guiding Principles on Business and Human Rights and the OECD Due Diligence Guidance for Responsible Business Conduct, to which Orkla is committed.
+The CoC has been approved by the Orkla Management Team.

 Orkla will, when selecting suppliers, in addition to other quality elements and commercial aspects, consider compliance with this CoC.
 The CoC outlines a minimum standard of conduct.
-We expect that our suppliers always try to exercise good judgement, care and consideration by following both the requirements and the intentions of the CoC.
-Furthermore, we expect our suppliers to be transparent and have an open dialogue with us about challenges which they encounter as part of their operations.
+We expect that our suppliers always try to exercise good judgement, care, and consideration by following both the requirements and the intentions of the CoC.
+Furthermore, we expect our suppliers to be transparent and have an open dialogue with us about challenges they encounter as part of their operations.

-When this CoC has been communicated to a specific supplier, it shall be regarded as a contract document and as an integral part of any contract entered into between the Orkla company and the supplier in question.
+When this CoC has been communicated to a specific supplier, it shall be regarded as a contract document and as an integral part of any contract entered between the Orkla company and the supplier in question.

 Policies and procedures for remediation of child labour shall be established, documented, and communicated to personnel and other interested parties.
 Adequate support shall be provided to enable such children to attend and complete compulsory education.